Avitheus/avitheus.github.io-genname/README.md

 # GenName - Username Generator

-GenName is a simple username generator built using HTML, CSS, and PHP.
+GenName is a simple username generator built using HTML, CSS, JavaScript, and PHP.
 It generates unique usernames by combining random adjectives and nouns.

 ## Usage